grafana/authlib/authn/README.md

 In this first example:

 - We configure the client interceptor to interact with the `MyService` gRPC service.
 This interceptor uses its own `myClientToken` to request an access token from the token signing service at "/v1/sign-access-token".
 The requested access token will grant access to the `MyService` for the `stacks-22` namespace.
-The interceptor will also add the incoming user's ID token to the metadata, along with the stack ID using the `X-Stack-ID` key.
-We assume that `MyService` requires this additional Stack ID metadata to determine which stack is being queried.
+The interceptor will also add the incoming user's ID token to the metadata, along with the query namespace using the `X-Namespace` key.
+We assume that `MyService` requires this additional Namespace metadata to determine which tenant is being queried.
 - On the server side, we set up the interceptor for the `MyService` service.
 This interceptor extracts the access and ID tokens from the gRPC metadata.
 It then populates the application context with an `AuthInfo` object.
 Functions within `MyService` can use this `AuthInfo` object to access information about the caller (such as their permissions).

 **Diagram:**